pulearn/pulearn/README.rst

     python examples/BreastCancerElkanotoExample.py

-You should see a nice plot, like the one below, comparing the F1 score of the PU learner versus a naive learner, demonstrating how PU learning becomes more effective - or worthwhile - the more positive examples are "hidden" from the training set.
+You should see a nice plot like the one below, comparing the F1 score of the PU learner versus a naive learner, demonstrating how PU learning becomes more effective - or worthwhile - the more positive examples are "hidden" from the training set.

 .. image:: https://raw.githubusercontent.com/pulearn/pulearn/master/pulearn_breast_cancer_f1_scores.png